kubaTp/Web-Ocr/README.md

-### ORGANIZACJA
+### INFO

-Plik 'text-long.png' i plik 'text.png' to przykładowe pliki png przygotowane do testowanie strony
+FILE 'text-long.png' and 'text.png' are sample files to test ocr

 ### CLIENT